Sometimes, no matter how careful you are about taking your asthma medicines and avoiding your triggers, you may find that you have an asthma attack.

 - You will also need another review within one or two weeks to review your current asthma treatment and ensure your asthma is well controlled.

-Asthma attacks are the result of gradual worsening of symptoms over a few days that you may not have noticed.
+Asthma attacks are the result of symptoms getting gradually worse over a few days that you may not have noticed.
 Things to look out for are:

 Needing to use your reliever inhaler more than three times a week may suggest that your asthma is not as well controlled as it could be.